GaLaXy102/xapi-toolkit/Users-Guide.md

 1. Perform the steps in "Configure a Dashboard".
 2. Click `Perform` on the card with the dashboard you want to view.
    The graphics will be updated every five minutes.
    **Important:** There is no way to distinguish whether an empty graphic is the result of a bad analysis description (e.g. Query parameter naming does not match the Graph Description naming), the misuse of a predefined analysis on the data set or the source data set not containing the queried data.
-Please refer to section "Managing Analyses" for further information.
+Please refer to section [Managing Analyses](#managing-analyses) for further information.

 #### Exporting visualisations
 1. After executing the step "Perform analysis of a Dashboard" you can download the graphics you want to by clicking the `Download` icon beside their name.